SoCTAssist Developer Guide

 Use case ends.

 • 3a.
-Assignment ID already exists for this student
+Homework ID already exists for this student

 Use case ends.